arun2022cybersec/ctf-manager/README.md

-# ctf-manager
+# django-manager
-A CTF Manager in Django which can create and manage CTF challenges.
+A Content Manager in Django which can -
+- Allow users to register and login
+- Interact with other users
+- Add features for users such as CTF Challenges, repo management etc.